tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us023/01.requirements-engineering/Readme.md

-# US020 - Registering a Green Space and Its Area
+# US023 - Assign a Team

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Green Space Manager (GSM), I want to register a green space (garden, medium-sized park or large-sized park), and its respective area.
+As a Green Space Manager (GSM), I want to assign a Team to an entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each skill is characterized only by its name.

->	As long as it is not attributed to a collaborator, access to the skill is exclusive to the employees of the respective organization.
+>	The Agenda is made up of entries that relate to a task (which was previously in the To-Do List), the team that will carry out the task, the vehicles/equipment assigned to the task, expected duration, and the status (Planned, Postponed, Canceled, Done).

 **From the client clarifications:**

-> **Question:** Can the skill be immediately attributed to a collaborator?
+> **Question:**
 >
 > **Answer:** No. The skill is to be created only.